Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 6. another INFINITIVE CONSTRUCT but directed towards the Messiah, Himself ‒ "that He may be glorified" ‒ Hithpael, BDB 802, KB 908

-SPECIAL TOPIC: FEASTS IF ISRAEL, II.
+SPECIAL TOPIC: FEASTS OF ISRAEL, II.
 C.

 SPECIAL TOPIC: JUDGMENT IN THE NT

-61:3 Notice the contrasts (i.e., "instead").
+61:3 Notice the contrasts (i.e. "instead").

 1. a garland instead of ashes